ZTRdiamond/ZTRdiamond/README.md

 - 🔭 I’m currently working on [Zanixon Group](https://github.com/ZanixonGroup) as a leader.

-- 🌱 I’m currently learning Web development, Javascript and Typescript.
+- 🌱 I’m currently learning Any bot development, Javascript and Typescript.

 - ❓ Ask me about anything related to Javascript and related technologies.